SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 In either case, these accesses cause the closure to “capture” ``self``, creating a strong reference cycle.

-This happens because closures, like classes, are *reference types*.
+This strong reference cycle occurs because closures, like classes, are *reference types*.
 When you assign a closure to a property, you are assigning a *reference* to that closure.
 In essence, it's the same problem as above ---